 - Inappropriate self-disclosure

-- Pushing you to take action before you’re ready
+- Pushing clients to take action before ready

-- Wanting to “save” you from your problems
+- Wanting to “save” clients from their problems

 - Seeming overinvested in a specific outcome